irao12/systems_shell/README.md

     Inputs: char* cmd, int num
     Returns: An array of strings with each index in the array containing a unique command

+    Goes through the input and puts each command into its own index in the array.
+Uses "num" to check how much memory to allocate for the array

 #### parse.h
  * Header file for parse.c